brainstem-org/brainstem_support/docs/datamodel/personal_attributes/setup.md

 ## Introduction

 Setups describe where experiments, procedures, or manipulations takes place.
 It also describes the environment of a recorded subject.
-Setups has physical dimensions and equipments associate with it.
+Setups has physical dimensions and equipment associate with it.

 ## Session fields